pydio/pydio9-beta-docs/docs/indepth/scheduler.rst

 Pydio comes with a powerful built-in scheduler that is composed of three different services:

  - **jobs** : The jobs service is the main interface with the scheduler.
-It is in charge of persisting the jobs definition and the tasks statuses, and send proper events when they change.
+It is in charge of persisting the jobs definition and the tasks statuses, and of sending proper events when they change.
- - **timer**: Timer service is a simple scheduler that will analyze jobs definition and send task trigger events at a given time if necessary
+ - **timer**: Timer service is a simple scheduler that will analyze job definitions and send task trigger events at a given time if necessary
- - **tasks**: The tasks runners are stateless, pool-based workers that will react to timer events, node events or job changes events to actually run the tasks.
+ - **tasks**: The task runners are stateless, pool-based workers that will react to timer events, node events or job change events to actually run the tasks.

 The figure below shows how these three services interact.